 Literature Review and Model Extension - Jan-May 2022 - Not Published

-I reproduced and extended the proposed Genetic Algorithm; which focuses on replicating the conditions of grouping and dispersal in bacterial micro-colonies to provide insight into the evolution of cooperation (and further to understand if strategies exist to ensure cooperation is selected for in evolving societies).
+I reproduced and extended the proposed Genetic Algorithm; which focuses on replicating the conditions of grouping and dispersal in bacterial micro-colonies to provide insight into cooperative structures.
 The extension focused on better representing individuals to allow for imprecisions in their understanding of the simulated environment.
-The paper and adjoint code can be found here.
+Paper and code found here.

 A reproduction of, Are Neural Nets Modular?
-Inspecting Functional Modularity through Differentiable Weight Masks , R Csordas et Al., International Conference on Representation Learning, 2021.
-We reproduce the proposed tool for inspecting functional modularity and tested it on a range of NNs (notably CNNs and RNNs).
-We were ultimately able to replicate several results, though found the original implementation to be somewhat contrived.
+Inspecting Functional Modularity through Differentiable Weight Masks (ICLR '21).
+We reproduce the proposed tool for inspecting functional modularity and tested it on a range of NN architectures (namely CNNs and RNNs).

-Spatial Distribution of Sensor Network under Star Topology
+(Internship) Improved Distribution of Physical Sensor Networks under Star Topology

 Research Internship at Lurtis Rules - July-Nov 2020 - Rejection